-Teaching students to summarize text can be one of the most difficult skills you tackle the during this school year.
+Teaching students to summarize text can be one of the most difficult skills you tackle during this school year.
 This post offers six summarizing strategies to try.
 It also contains some general rules for students to follow as well as stem questions to look for on tests.

 Be sure to download the free printable resources to teach summarizing strategies.
-The link can be found at the bottom of the post.

 General Summarizing Rules